andres81/Model_of_the_Psyche/case-files/stop-femicide-now/README.md

 and therefore be protected), and stop participating in democratic processes.

-This dashboard also forces everyone to come together and actively partake in problem solving, instead of getting away with the bystander effect: "If everybody is responsible, nobody is responsible...".
-Not really: If everybody is responsible and it goes wrong, everybody is questioned and held accountable, all go to jail!
+This dashboard also forces everyone to come together and actively partake in problem-solving, instead of getting away with the bystander effect: "If everybody is responsible, nobody is responsible...".
+Not really: If everybody is responsible, and it goes wrong, everybody is questioned and held accountable, all go to jail!

 ## Preventing women getting in the situation of potential femicide